GoodsChain/backend/memory-bank/progress.md

 11. Refactored graceful shutdown logic into a dedicated function to improve code organization and maintainability
 12. Adopted Gin's built-in validation mechanism (`ShouldBindJSON` with struct tags) for request payload validation, removing manual checks and standardizing validation logic.
 13. Implemented a global error handling middleware to centralize and standardize API error responses, improving consistency and maintainability.
+14. Chose `zerolog` for structured logging, configured for console output during development and with an environment variable (`LOG_LEVEL`) for controlling log verbosity.
+Integrated request and error logging into the `ErrorHandlingMiddleware`.